322kssanket/Financial-Distress-Prediction-for-Companies/README.md

 Financial Distress: The target variable; if greater than -0.50, the company is considered healthy (0), otherwise distressed (1). x1 to x83: Financial and non-financial characteristics of companies used as features.
 Feature x80 is categorical.
 Tasks:
-1. Regression
+1. Regression:
 We perform regression on one of the numerical attributes to predict financial performance.
 The following regression models are implemented:

 Logistic Regression
 Random Forests
 Extra Random Trees
 AdaBoost
-Evaluation metrics include:

-Root Mean Squared Error (RMSE)
-Mean Absolute Error (MAE)
+Evaluation metrics include:Root Mean Squared Error (RMSE), Mean Absolute Error (MAE)

-2. Classification
+2. Classification:
 Using the "Financial Distress" label, we classify companies as either healthy or financially distressed.
 The following classification algorithms are implemented:
 Naive Bayes,
 K-Nearest Neighbors (KNN),